 Pringle Creek Stream Restoration

 Otak’s water and natural resources and structural engineering professionals are helping the City of Salem restore lower Pringle Creek, a major tributary to the Willamette River.
 Highlights include demolishing a historic mill, improving fish passage by replacing a concrete fish ladder with a natural channel, and rebuilding an embankment to support a future pedestrian trail extension.
 Once constructed, a greenway corridor will be re-established for the first time since at least the 1870s.
 The restored stream design will facilitate fish passage for salmon and other aquatic species.
-The project is nearing final design and construction is anticipated in summer 2019.

 Client: City of Salem

 Project Manager: Michael Rafferty

 Otak Team Contract Amount/Total Project Cost: $147,930

 Type: Planning & design, water resources, construction management & inspection